 Thing is, we never mentioned it again.
 We both knew where we stood.

 That night I took extra care looking things over and putting the new ones out.
 But there was something missing, something wrong.
 It wasn’t that I thought Jake had gone downstairs but it was the thought that he might have done.
 That would have spoiled everything.
 Not because what he might have seen but because this was my place.
 This was my world.
 There was a line and he’d crossed it.
-Fact he didn’t know made no difference.
+Fact he didn’t know at the time made no difference.
 He knew now.